rjdeliveryomaha/courierinvoice/README.md

 $functions->getProperty($property);
 ```

 Returns a value if the property exists.

-False is it does not.
+Returns ` false ` if the property does not exist.

 ```php
 $functions->updateProperty($property, $value);
 ```

 Sets property to new value.

+Returns ` true ` on success.

-Returns true.
-False is property does not exist.
+Returns ` false ` if the property does not exist.

 ```php
 $functions->addToProperty($property, $value);
 ```

+Adds ` $value ` to property.

+Returns ` true ` on success.

-Adds value to property.
-Returns false if property does not exists or is not numeric.
+Returns ` false ` if the property does not exists.

+Returns ` false ` if ` $value ` or the property is not numeric.

 ```php
 $functions->substractFromProperty($property, $value);
 ```

+Subtract ` $value ` from the property.

+Returns ` true ` on success.

-Subtract value from property.
-Returns false if property does not exists or is not numeric.
+Returns ` false ` if the property does not exists.

+Returns ` false ` if ` $value ` or the property is not numeric.

 ```php
 $functions->compareProperties($obj1, $obj2, $property, $strict=FALSE);
 ```

-Returns false if property does not exist in both objects. $strict compares type as well as value.
+Returns ` false ` if property does not exist in both objects.

+Returns ` true ` if the properties hold _equal_ values.

+` $strict ` compares type as well as value.

+Returns ` true ` is properties hold _identical_ values.

 ```php
 $functions->debug();